 Other patients get moderate or no relief from such efforts.

-Gammacore may help.
-In a study published last year in the journal Neurology, 120 patients were treated with the electrical therapy and 123 were given sham treatment.
+gammaCore may help.
+In a study published in 2018 in the journal Neurology, 120 patients were treated with the electrical therapy and 123 were given sham treatment.

 After 30 minutes 12.7% of the active patients were pain-free versus 4.2% in the sham group.
 After 60 minutes the figures were 21% vs.10%.
 After two hours the figures rose to 30.4% vs. 19.7%, although this wasn’t considered to be statistically significant.
 Three out of four patients who were pain-free at two hours remained pain-free at 24 hours.